anyscale/prefect-anyscale/README.md

 ![set up prefect api token](./doc/prefect_api_token.png)

-From your laptop, then log into Prefect by running the following from your shell (substitute the API token you just generated):
+From your laptop or workspace, log into Prefect by running the following from your shell (substitute the API token you just generated):
 ```bash
 prefect cloud login -k pnu_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```